jorop/landscaping-docs/docs/get-data.md

 # Get Data

 Landscaping supports raster data in various common formats and vector data in ESRI Shapefile format.
 The Shapefiles for weightmaps have to come with annotations which meet the specs of [geofabrik.de](https://download.geofabrik.de/).
-Shapefiles for spline based or other Actors do not necessarily need to be from geofabrik.de
+Shapefiles for spline based or other Actors do not necessarily need to be from geofabrik.de.

+## Mapbox

+With the extension [Landscaping Mapbox](https://www.unrealengine.com/marketplace/en-US/product/landscaping-mapbox) heightmap tiles from Mapbox can easily be imported.
+Therefore only the extents (bounding box) of the area must be pasted into the [DTM import Options](heights?id=import-area-optional) dialog.
+The heightmaps will be downloaded automatically and the Landscape / World Composition / World Partition will be created.
+Please make sure to provide your Mapbox API key in `Project Settings -> Plugins -> Landscaping Mapbox`.
+Alternativley, you can provide your own Raster Data - see next section.

 ## Raster Data